yusifsalam/ot-harjoitustyo/README.md

 ![game_screenshot](https://raw.githubusercontent.com/yusifsalam/ot-harjoitustyo/master/documentation/images/screenshot.png)

 ### Technology
 The application is a maven project written in Java.
-JavaFX is used for the user interface and JUnit test suite for the testing.
+JavaFX is used for the user interface, Sprint Boot with H2 for data persistence and JUnit test suite for the testing.
 ### Documentation
 [User manual](https://github.com/yusifsalam/ot-harjoitustyo/blob/master/documentation/user_manual.md)